MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 -   0 – Not allowed or not configured.
 Updates from an intranet Microsoft update service location must be signed by Microsoft.
 -   1 – Allowed.
 Accepts updates received through an intranet Microsoft update service location, if they're signed by a certificate in the "Trusted Publishers" certificate store of the local computer.

-This policy is specific to desktop and local publishing using WSUS for third party updates (binaries and updates not hosted on Microsoft Update).
+This policy is specific to desktop and local publishing using WSUS for third-party updates (binaries and updates not hosted on Microsoft Update).
 It allows IT to manage whether Automatic Updates accepts updates signed by entities other than Microsoft when the update is found on an intranet Microsoft update service location.

 <a href="" id="update-allowupdateservice"></a>**Update/AllowUpdateService**
 > [!NOTE]